Diamond Sutra: Dunhuang block print

 Elder Subhūti addresses the Buddha.
 Detail from the Dunhuang block print.

 There is a woodblock-printed copy of the Diamond Sutra in the British Library which, although not the earliest example of block printing, is the earliest example which bears an actual date.

 The extant copy is in the form of a scroll about 5 m long.
-The archaeologist Sir Marc Aurel Stein purchased it in 1907 in the walled-up Mogao Caves near Dunhuang in northwest China from a monk guarding the caves – known as the "Caves of the Thousand Buddhas".
+The archaeologist Sir Marc Aurel Stein purchased it in 1907 in the walled-up Mogao Caves near Dunhuang in northwestern China from a monk guarding the caves, known as the "Caves of the Thousand Buddhas".

 The colophon, at the inner end, reads:

 Reverently made for universal free distribution by Wang Jie on behalf of his two parents on the 15th day of the 4th month of the 9th year of Xiantong [11 May 868].

-In 2010 UK writer and historian Frances Wood, head of the Chinese section at the British Library, Mark Barnard, conservator at the British Library, and Ken Seddon, professor of chemistry at Queen's University, Belfast, were involved in the restoration of its copy of the book.
+In 2010, the English writer and historian Frances Wood, the head of the Chinese section at the British Library; Mark Barnard, a conservator at the British Library; and Ken Seddon, a professor of chemistry at Queen's University, Belfast, were involved in the restoration of its copy of the book.
 The British Library website allows readers to view the Diamond Sūtra in its entirety.